quorten/macsehw/hardware/fpga/bbu/README.md

 ## More explanation on pin functions

 * `RA0` - `RA9`: Address-multiplexed pins intended to connect directly
-  to the address lines on the RAM SIMMs.
+  to the address lines on the RAM SIMMs, outputs.

 * `RA9` is only controlled when the `MBRAM` input is TRUE, i.e. +5V.
   This indicates that 1 MB RAM SIMMs are being used.
 Otherwise, it is